bjornmeansbear/lectureScripts/theLibreDesigner.md

 Oh, And then there is "The Cathedral and the Bazaar" by Eric Raymond, which does a good job outlining how Linus Torvalds created his world of distributed hackers to rapidly build and improve upon the Linux Kernel as it evolved...
 This is also a foundational text for how "Free/Libre" became "Open Source"...
 And can be useful for thinking about how or why "Open Source" is so pervasive in web design...

+FYI: The history of intellectual property (at least in Europe/USA) is largely one of those in power trying to control things; not the less powerful trying being protected.
+(1556 establishment of the Stationers’ Company’s monopoly in England was largely intended to help limit the Protestant Reformation movement's power.
+By putting the entire printing industry in the control of this company, the government and church could prevent the dissemination of ideas. (from <https://lawshelf.com/coursewarecontentview/history-and-sources-of-intellectual-property-law/>))

+Some examples to get things framed correctly right away?
-What sorts of common technolgy? what kinds of more general examples can I give them?
+- What sorts of common technolgy? what kinds of more general examples can I give them?

-AIGA/USDOT highway signage icons
+- 1974 & 1979 AIGA/USDOT Pictograms/Symbol Signs (https://www.aiga.org/symbol-signs/ & https://en.wikipedia.org/wiki/DOT_pictograms & https://thenounproject.com/aiga-icons/collection/symbol-signs/)

-The Idea of a RECIPE.
+- The Idea of a RECIPE.
+- Any other tie ins with sustainability or anything else?

 ### Libre Not Gratis / Free as in Freedom

+Okay, so we'll be talkinga about Free, Libre, Open Source -- let's make sure we define F/LOS!.

 What is Libre Graphics?

 When I say "Libre Graphics" I am linking to the Free/Libre part of Free/Libre Open Source.

+(this is where Stallman goes!?)
+Printer anecdote?
+His ideas of "freedom" > FSF/GNU

 When "free" software st arted it was about the freedom to do with software as you pleased.

+[stallman golden rule slide?]

 FSF 4 freedoms.